arviz-devs/arviz/doc/source/contributing/how_to_release.md

 4. After the release on Github, the CI system will complete the rest of the steps.
 Including making any wheels and uploading the new version to PyPI.

 5. Add a follow-up PR changing the version number to include the dev flag.
-Make sure the version string is [PEP 440](https://peps.python.org/pep-0440/#appendix-b-parsing-version-strings-with-regular-expressions) compiliant.
+Make sure the version string is [PEP 440](https://peps.python.org/pep-0440/#appendix-b-parsing-version-strings-with-regular-expressions) compliant.